asiripanich/emdash/README.md

 repo](https://github.com/e-mission/e-mission-docker).

 Be warned that the emdash Docker image is quite large, around 2.8 GB, and take a while to build.
+You can use pull from [the emdash docker repository](https://hub.docker.com/r/amarins/emdash) and skip the wait\!

 ## How to customise the dashboard